Eircom applies for court protection over 3 billion pounds debt

-DUBLIN Ireland's former state telecom operator eircom applied for court protection as expected on Thursday to allow it restructure its 3.75 billion euro 3 billion pounds debt mountain, a move it said was "necessary and unavoidable".
+DUBLIN Eircom, Ireland's former state telecom operator, on Thursday applied for court protection to allow it to restructure its 3.8 billion euro (3 billion pounds) debt mountain.

-The application follows the company's agreement to support a proposal under which most senior lenders take control of the company from current majority shareholder Singapore Technologies Telemedia (STT) and cut its debt pile by 40 to 50 percent.
+The application follows the company's agreement to support a proposal under which most senior lenders take control of the company from current majority shareholder Singapore Technologies Telemedia (STT) and cut its debt pile by more than 40 percent.

 A representative of the company told the High Court eircom was applying for examinership, a process that protects company assets from creditors for up to 100 days while a survival plan is worked on to keep the business afloat.

 The examinership - akin to the Chapter 11 bankruptcy process in the United States and administration in Britain - would be the largest in Irish corporate history.
-The court will decide on Friday whether to approve the application.

-"This is a necessary and unavoidable step on our journey to addressing the unsustainable level of debt on our balance sheet and continuing our operational transformation into a vibrant and competitive company," outgoing eircom Chief Executive Paul Donovan said in a statement.
+The application will be heard in full later on Thursday.

 Lenders believe that the process will move more quickly as eircom is supporting the restructuring.

-Laden with debt and suffering from serious under-investment since its privatisation in 1999, eircom's fate highlights the risks of privatisation and casts a shadow over government plans for new state asset sales.
+Laden with debt and suffering from serious under-investment since its privatisation in 1999, eircom's fate highlights the risks of privatisations and casts a shadow over government plans for new state asset sales.

-Dublin is currently planning to sell state assets worth 3 billion euros to meet a target imposed by its International Monetary Fund and European Union creditors.
-The largest asset on offer is the energy business of gas utility Bord Gais.

 Singapore sovereign wealth fund Temasek TEM.UL unit STT bought 65 percent of eircom in 2009 for 140 million euros in cash and shares.
 An employee share trust owns the other 35 percent.